Table of Content

 How to Speed Up Digestion

-Drink a minimum of 8-10 cups of water on a daily basis.
+Drink a minimum of 8-10 cups of water daily.
 This keeps things moving.
 You must also frequently consume fruits and vegetables with high water content.
 Vegetables like watermelon or salad.

 Creel additionally recommends taking a daily probiotic for gut health.
 One further tip is consuming all of your calories within a 12-hour time frame.